Burrito-Devs/burrito/README.md

 * Download the Windows zip file corresponding to your architecture. (if you don't know, probably 64 bit)
 * Extract it to a temp directory.
 * Run the `install` script.
-* Open up all eve clients you want Burrito to watch.
-Make sure they are in the intel channels you want to read.
 * Open a Command Prompt window
 * Type `burrito <system_name>` where `<system_name>` should be replaced the exact system name you want to monitor.

-Burrito should now be running and monitoring logs from your Eve clients.
-Burrito only reads the most recently created chat log for each channel it is configured to watch.
-So the last character you select in the Eve client should be in whatever channels you want to watch.
-If you close this client, you will need to stop Burrito and restart whatever client's chatlogs you want to watch before starting Burrito again.
+Burrito should now be running and waiting for logs from your Eve clients.
+Once Burrito is running, you can start the Eve clients you want to monitor.
 To exit burrito, press Ctrl+C in the Command Prompt window.
+If you restart Burrito, you will need to restart any Eve clients that you want to monitor.

 #### Linux